Richland County Court Records

 Searching Probate Records

-The Probate Court maintains its own case files separately from the General Division Clerk of Courts.
-Interested parties can search probate records in person at the court during business hours.
-Staff can assist with locating estate files, guardianship cases, and adoption records (though adoption records are sealed).
-Some probate case information may be available through the county’s online systems; contact the court directly to confirm current online availability.
+The Probate Court keeps its own case files separate from the General Division Clerk of Courts.
+You can search probate records in person at the court during business hours, and staff can help you locate estate files and guardianship cases.
+Adoption records are sealed.
+Some probate case information may be available through the county's online systems — contact the court directly to confirm current online availability.

 Common Probate Proceedings and Approximate Fees

-Filing fees in Probate Court are set by Ohio statute and local rule.
-The following are representative charges (verify with the court for current amounts):
+Filing fees in Probate Court follow Ohio statute and local rules.
+The figures below are representative — always confirm current amounts with the court before filing:

-Payment methods accepted at the Probate Court generally include cash, check, and money order.
+The Probate Court generally accepts cash, check, and money order.
 Contact the court to confirm whether credit or debit cards are accepted.

 Adoptions and Sealed Records

-Adoption records in Ohio are permanently sealed and may only be accessed by court order or through specific statutory procedures outlined in ORC Chapter 3107.
-The Ohio Department of Health maintains an adoption registry that may facilitate the release of non-identifying information under certain conditions.
+Adoption records in Ohio are permanently sealed and can only be accessed by court order or through the specific procedures outlined in ORC Chapter 3107.
+The Ohio Department of Health maintains an adoption registry that may facilitate release of non-identifying information under certain conditions.

 Guardianship Records

-Guardianship files, including the application, reports of the guardian, inventories, and accountings, are generally accessible to the public unless the court has ordered otherwise.
-The Probate Court monitors active guardianships and requires annual reports from guardians regarding the welfare and finances of the ward.
+Guardianship files — including the application, guardian's reports, inventories, and accountings — are generally open to the public unless a court order restricts access.
+The Probate Court actively monitors open guardianships and requires annual reports from guardians covering the welfare and finances of the ward.

 Estate Administration

-When a Richland County resident dies, the estate may be opened by filing the appropriate application with the Probate Court.
-If the decedent left a will, it must be filed with the court for probate proceedings.
-The court appoints an executor (if named in the will) or an administrator to manage the estate.
+When a Richland County resident dies, an estate can be opened by filing the appropriate application with the Probate Court.
+If the decedent left a will, it must be submitted to the court for probate.
+The court then appoints an executor (if one is named in the will) or an administrator to manage the estate.
 All inventories, accountings, and distributions are filed with the court and become part of the public record unless sealed.
-Creditors’ claims, disputes among heirs, and will contests are all resolved through the Probate Division.
-Filings can be submitted in person at the court or, in some cases, electronically — contact the Probate Court to confirm current e-filing options.
+Creditor claims, disputes among heirs, and will contests are all resolved through the Probate Division.
+Filings can be submitted in person or, in some cases, electronically — contact the Probate Court to confirm current e-filing options.